 Travel Documentation and Health Advice

-If you are a citizen of the United States you now need a visa to enter Venezuela (since March 2015), please see the following link for more information on applying for a tourist visa http://goo.gl/Od1BKk.
+If you are a citizen of the United States or Canada you now need a visa to enter Venezuela (since March 2015), please see the following link for more information on applying for a tourist visa https://goo.gl/Od1BKk.
 In any case you will need to attend an interview personally at your local Consulate or Embassy and whilst the advice given suggests applying 3 months prior to any trip we have had clients most recently who have visited their local Consulate and received their visa same day.
 3 months is the worst case scenario.

 Travel Health Resource can provide (for a fee) a comprehensive travel package requirements including health, entry requirements etc.